Anxiety Disorders and Addiction

 According to the Diagnostic and Statistical Manual (DSM-5), anxiety refers to excessive worry and restlessness associated with a direct cause, such as academic performance or work.
 These feelings are temporary and do not last for more than six months.

-Over 30% of adults suffer from an anxiety disorder at some point in their lives.
-Though anxiety disorders are the most common psychiatric disorders, they are highly treatable, and effective treatments can help individuals lead normal lives.
+Over 30% of adults suffer from an anxiety disorder at some point.
+Though anxiety disorders are the most common psychiatric disorders, they are highly treatable, and effective treatments can help individuals lead everyday lives.

-The likelihood of developing both addiction and anxiety is greater in people with a history of trauma.
+The likelihood of developing addiction and anxiety is more significant in people with a history of trauma.
 However, chemical imbalances in the brain and genetic factors can also lead to the development of these disorders.

 Substance Abuse as a Cause of Anxiety